Master of Applied Science in Biomedical Engineering (MASc)

 Takahata, Kenichi (Biomedical Technologies, Emerging Micro/Nano Technologies)

-Tam, Roger (Bioinformatics; Medical and biomedical engineering; Neurosciences, biological and chemical aspects; Neurosciences, medical and physiological and health aspects; Biomedical Informatics; Biomedical Technologies; Computer Science and Statistics; Data Analytics; Expert Systems; Imaging; Machine Learning; Neurodegenerative diseases; Precision Medicine; Radiology; Shape Recognition and Computer Graphics)
+Tam, Roger (Machine learning; Biomedical signal processing; Biomedical Design and Innovation; Biomedical Technologies; Computer Science and Statistics; Data Analytics; Medical Imaging; Machine Learning; Neurodegenerative diseases; Precision Medicine; Radiology)

 Tang, Shuo (Biophotonics, biomedical optics, optical tissue imaging instrumentation, optical coherence tomography, multiphoton microscopy)